9 min read

 • Two windshields: The windshield is nearly vertical on a Jeep so it catches rocks and gravel that crack the glass and spread quickly.
 A new windshield is about $900 and I got one put in on the 1 year anniversary of buying the Jeep, but I already need to replace it again since I have a crack from this past summer.
 As a Jeep owner, I guess you should expect to lose one windshield per year of ownership

-• I bent a control arm on my front suspension.
-The trip to the Rubicon Trail ended up bending a control arm that supports the front axle, so I replaced it all with beefier units from Teraflex after a long, misaligned trip home
+• I bent control arms on my front suspension.
+The trip to the Rubicon Trail ended up bending two control arms that support the front axle, so I replaced it all with beefier units from Teraflex after a long, misaligned trip home

 • I changed the gearing in the front and rear axles then needed to replace the rear gearing again.
 I re-geared to a lower ratio when I upgraded to 37" tires for better engine response and fuel economy.
 Then the rear diff cover leaked during a road trip and after it was low on gear oil it promptly wore out the gears and sheared teeth.
 I replaced the rear gear set a second time, and it's working thanks to locktite on the diff cover bolts this time around

 • I destroyed the exhaust.
-The tailpipe got completely crushed on a rock, and even after bending it open again it still almost overheated the engine.
-I swapped the exhaust with an overland system from Magnaflow, which puts the exhaust pipe several inches higher, above the frame so it'll never get damaged again
+The rear tailpipe opening got completely flattened and crushed on a boulder, and even after bending it back open again it still almost overheated the engine whenever I drove it.
+I swapped the exhaust with an overland system from Magnaflow, which places the pipes several inches higher, above the frame so it should never get damaged by rocks again

 • The rear factory electronic axle lock sensor died.
 It costs $400 to replace from Jeep with the chance it may happen again, so I bought a $179 hack that bypasses the sensor forever and everything works again

 • I replaced all flooring with Armorlite, a sound-deadening, waterproof liner that replaces all your carpeting and rubber mats inside the Jeep.
-I did this because on a long road trip with outside temps in the 100ºF range, the floor of my jeep became so hot to the touch that the heat was coming through my flip-flops and scorching my toes.
+I did it because on a Utah summer road trip with outside temps in the 100ºF+ range, the floor of my jeep became so hot to the touch that the heat was coming through the floor and through my flip-flops and scorching my toes.
 On the plus side, after the Armorlite was in, it's a much quieter and cooler cabin now

 • I broke a rear taillight when it scraped against a boulder.
-The stock rear LED taillights from Jeep extend a bit beyond the body panels so they stick out and get hit.
-I also dented the rear quarter panel somehow in the process.
-I ended up changing them to Oracle taillights that are flush against the Jeep's body and don't stick out at all.
+The stock rear LED taillights extend beyond the body panels so they can catch on rocks and tree trunks.
+I also dented the rear quarter panel in the process.
+I ended up changing to Oracle taillights that are flush against the Jeep's body and don't stick out at all.

 Crawling around some obstacles in July 2024